Updated: Monday, January 15, 2018 11:44 am EDT

-Anthony Allen Shore is scheduled to be executed at 6 pm CDT, on Wednesday, October 18, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+Anthony Allen Shore's execution is scheduled to occur at 6 pm CDT, on Thursday, January 18, 2018, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
 Fifty-five-year-old Anthony is convicted of murdering 9-year-old Diana Rebollar, 15-year-old Laurie Lee Tremblay, 16-year-old Dana Sanchez, and 21-year-old Maria Del Carmen Estrada, over a period of time from 1986 to 1995, in Harris County, Texas.
 Anthony has spent the last 13 years of his life on Texas’ death row.

 Anthony was born in Rapid City, South Dakota.
 His family moved frequently as a child, which did not allow him to make friends.
 Around the age of 13, Anthony alleges that his mother began molesting him.
 A few years later, he began drinking and using marijuana.
 Around the same time, he also alleges that he had “something” to do with the murder of a homeless man in Florida.
 Throughout the years, he worked as a wrecker driver, a telephone line installer, and as a general construction worker.